ahue/commute-bot/README.md

 # Commute Bot

-This is a Telegram bot, that can be used for helping with the commute.
-The use cases is solves is the following:
+This is a Telegram bot, that can be used for helping with optimizing commute times.
+The use cases it solves is the following:

 *As a commuter (by car), I need to know when to leave (for home/for work), so I am not stuck in traffic for longer than i find acceptable.*